-11.19 The term 'green infrastructure' is held by this Plan to refer to open and natural/semi-natural spaces, the water environment including sustainable drainage systems, the path network and landscaping.
+11.19 The full definition of 'green infrastructure' is set out in the glossary, and includes open and natural/semi-natural spaces, the water environment including sustainable drainage systems, the path network and landscaping.
 These green elements, both individually and collectively, provide a range of benefits to our towns, communities and natural environment.
 For example, appropriate landscaping not only makes a place look good, but can also cleanse and cool the air, reduce problems caused by rain, reduce noise and promote better health and well-being.
 To fully integrate green infrastructure into new development, it must be considered from the outset, as part of the initial design phase, rather than as an afterthought.
-Green infrastructure should be designed to deliver multi-functional benefits.
+Green infrastructure should be designed to deliver multifunctional benefits.
 An example of this is water management infrastructure which can also have ecological and open space value.